-If you don’t expect to need income-driven repayment or PSLF, refinancing can save you money over time.
+If you don’t expect to need an income-driven repayment plan or PSLF, refinancing can save you money over time.
 If you’re certain you won’t need these federal programs, and your main goal is to save money on interest, refinancing can be a good fit if you have adequate income and good credit.

 Consider the $39,000 total in private and federal student loans.
 Federal loan rates are generally higher, so you might have an average APR of 6.5% across your private and federal student loans.
 Refinance that to 3% APR, and things change.